Electricity Laws and Incentives in California

 Electric Vehicle (EV) Charging Access

-Municipalities may not restrict the types of EVs, such as plug-in hybrid electric vehicles, that may access an EV charging station that is public, intended for passenger vehicle use, and funded in any part by the state or utility ratepayers.
+Municipalities may not restrict the types of EVs, such as plug-in hybrid electric vehicles, that may access an EV charger that is public, intended for passenger vehicle use, and funded in any part by the state or utility ratepayers.

 (Reference California Government Code 65850.9)